 If you’re still wondering what the buzz around quinoa is all about, you’ve come to the right place.
-From its origin, how to pronounce it, cooking tips and how to incorporate this so-called super food into your diet, here’s the Introductory Class everyone should be taking to become a quinoa-expert and enjoy all its goodness.
+From its origin to quinoa pronunciation, some cooking tips and how to incorporate this so-called “superfood” into your meals, here’s the Introductory Class everyone should be taking to become a quinoa-expert and enjoy everything it has to offer.

-For a quinoa newbie, it can be hard to sift through all of the myths and information out there regarding this mysterious and so-called superfood.
-So, to start on the right path, this first lesson includes a list of 3 basic facts that everyone should know about quinoa.
+To start on the right path, our first lesson includes a list of 3 topics including basic information and facts that everyone should know about quinoa.

 Finally an answer to one of the most puzzling questions out there: how do you pronounce quinoa?
 Keen-wah.
 Mystery solved and, if you’re still curious about the origin of the word quinoa – we also have the answer to that.